Japanese beginners: module 2

 Time: 18:00 - 19:30

 Suitable if you have completed Japanese beginners intensive: module 1 or learn Japanese in a complete beginners course for a term.

 Course Code: LJ121

 Choose a start date

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 What is the course about?

-To enable you to communicate at basic level in spoken Japanese and to build up your basic knowledge and extend your range of vocabulary.
+You will learn to communicate at basic level in spoken Japanese, build up your basic knowledge and extend your range of vocabulary.

 What will we cover?